 Funding will depend upon an organization’s rating in the review process and upon the total amount of funds available to the Commission for grant allocation.
 This grant program is competitive, and most grant requests are not fully funded.

-Funds awarded to a single organization in these categories range from $1,000 to $18,000 for non-arts organizations and arts organizations.
+Funds awarded to a single organization in these categories range from $1,000 to $25,000 for non-arts organizations, arts organizations, and entities of local government.

 Tennessee Rural Counties

 These categories provide funds for diverse arts projects in rural counties.

 An organization may submit only one Rural Arts Project Support application for any given fiscal year.
 Applicants may not apply for funds under the urban Arts Project Support grant.
 If eligible, an organization may also submit applications in the Arts Access, Arts Education, and Creative Placemaking categories.
 Organizations eligible to apply in more than one grant category in a single fiscal year must submit applications for unrelated, separate and distinct projects.
 Organizations may not apply in different categories to support different activities of the same project or event.

 FY25 Rural Arts Project Support Grants will not require a match during the FY25 RAPS Grant cycle.
 Note that the match requirement may change in future grant periods.